ttpn18121996/noravel-supporter/README.md

 _col([1, 2, 3]).each(value => console.log(value)); // 1 2 3
 ```

-If you would like to stop iterating through the items, you may return false from your closure:
+If you would like to stop iterating through the items, you may return false from your closure.

 ```js
 _col([1, 2, 3, 4, 5]).each(value => {